Guidance for applicants

 Make it clear what you did, using ‘I’ instead of ‘we’, and spell out what you achieved or how you were successful.

-If you’re applying using a CV and covering letter, keep the CV to two pages and covering letter to one.
+If you’re applying using a CV and covering letter, keep them concise.
 If you’re filling in an application form, stick to the word limits.